Triple Alliance (1882)

 Shortly after renewing the Alliance in June 1902, Italy secretly extended a similar guarantee to France.
 By a particular agreement, neither Austria-Hungary nor Italy would change the status quo in the Balkans without previous consultation.
 (Note: "However, if, in the course of events, the maintenance of the status quo in the regions of the Balkans or of the Ottoman coasts and islands in the Adriatic and in the Aegean Sea should become impossible, and if, whether in consequence of the action of a third Power or otherwise, Austria-Hungary or Italy should find themselves under the necessity of modifying it by a temporary or permanent occupation on their part, this occupation shall take place only after a previous agreement between the two Powers, based upon the principle of a reciprocal compensation for every advantage, territorial or other, which each of them might obtain beyond the present status quo, and giving satisfaction to the interests and well founded claims of the two Parties.")

-On 18 October 1883 Carol I of Romania, through his Prime Minister Ion C. Brătianu,had also secretly pledged to support the Triple Alliance, but he later remained neutral in the First World War due to viewing Austria-Hungary as the aggressor.
 On 1 November 1902, five months after the Triple Alliance was renewed, Italy reached an understanding with France that each would remain neutral in the event of an attack on the other.

+Italy and Russia sign Racconigi Bargain in 1909 occurred shortly after which Austria-Hungary unilaterally annexed Bosnia and Herzegovina, Russia initially faced with German backing of Austria-Hungary, Russian diplomacy eventually yielded, formalized by amendments to the Treaty of Berlin in April 1909.
+Italy secretly acknowledged Russian interests in the Turkish Straits (Bosporus and Dardanelles).
+In return, Russia recognized Italian claims in Tripoli and Cyrenaica, facilitating Italy's later Tripolitanian War.
+The bargaining over Eastern Europe, particularly Italian recognition of Russian straits ambitions, was seen as a potential encroachment on Austrian influence in the Balkans.
+This tension compounded Austria-Hungary's security concerns after the loss of Russian support during the Bosnian Crisis, tightening reliance on Germany and Italy.

+The triple alliance members attended the Conference of the Ambassadors in 1912 after the Balkan Wars declared armistice.

 When the Austro-Hungarian Empire decided to start a war in August 1914 with the rival Triple Entente, Italy proclaimed its neutrality, considering Austria-Hungary the aggressor.
 Italy defaulted on the obligation to consult and agree to compensations before changing the status quo in the Balkans, as agreed in 1912 renewal of the Triple Alliance.
 Following parallel negotiation with both Triple Alliance (which aimed to keep Italy neutral) and the Triple Entente (which aimed to make Italy enter the conflict), Italy sided with the Triple Entente and declared war on Austria-Hungary.
+On 18 October 1883 Carol I of Romania, through his Prime Minister Ion C. Brătianu, had also secretly pledged to support the Triple Alliance, but he later remained neutral in the First World War due to viewing Austria-Hungary as the aggressor.